natcap/invest.users-guide/source/reservoirhydropowerproduction.rst

  i. *discount*: The discount rate over the time span, used in net present value calculations.
 Floating point value.

-12. **Hydropower calibration table**.
-A table of hydropower stations with associated calibration values.

- *Sample data set:* \\InVEST\\Base_Data\\Freshwater\\Water_Tables.mdb\\Hydropower_Calibration and \\InVEST\Hydropower\input\hydropower_calibration_table.csv

- *Name:*  Table names should only have letters, numbers and underscores, no spaces

- *Format:*  ``*``.dbf or ``*``.mdb, the standalone model requires a .csv file

- *Rows:*  Each row is a hydropower station

- *Columns:*  Each column contains an attribute of each hydropower station, and must be named as follows:

- a. *ws_id*: Unique integer value for each watershed, which must correspond to values in the Watersheds layer.

- b. *calib*: Annual water yield calibration constant.
-Multiplying this value by the total water supply for a watershed should give the actual total annual water supply observed/measured at the point of interest, corresponding to the cyield column of the Scarcity tool's water_scarcity.dbf output.
-Floating point value.

 Running The Model
 =================